embedly/embedly-docs/features/ssl.rst

   * `Vimeo <http://vimeo.com>`_
   * `SoundCloud <http://soundcloud.com/>`_

-For these embeds you will not set any mixed content warms and they will show as embedded media in IE. We are actively working on adding more secure providers.
+For these embeds you will not see any mixed content warnings, and they will show as embedded media in IE. We are actively working on adding more secure providers.

 Insecure Providers
 ^^^^^^^^^^^^^^^^^^
 Every other `provider <http://embed.ly/providers>`_ falls in this category.
-In order to have the best of both worlds Embedly will still serve the insecure content within a secure iframe.
-This will case the mild security warning that you see on most HTTPS sites that serve embeds, like Twitter.
+In order to have the best of both worlds, Embedly will still serve the insecure content within a secure iframe.
+This will cause the mild security warning that you see on most HTTPS sites that serve embeds, like Twitter.

 .. image:: ../images/twitter_insecure.png
   :class: exampleimg

 This works for Chrome, Firefox and Safari.
-If you wish to avoid these warnings, use only the providers listed above.
+If you wish to avoid these warnings, use only the providers listed in the secure providers section.

 Internet Explorer
 ^^^^^^^^^^^^^^^^^